 In addition to standard temperature controls, the best 10,000-BTU air conditioner may come with some additional features to optimize operation.

 - Timers: Often, window air conditioners are in rooms that see intermittent use, such as bedrooms and bonus rooms.
 Keeping these rooms cool throughout the day is impractical, so many window units offer timers to help cool the room before bedtime or movie night.

-- Remote controls: Some air conditioners have remote controls that allow the user to make adjustments from anywhere in the room.
+- Remote controls: Some air conditioners have remote controls that allow you to make adjustments from anywhere in the room.
 Others include built-in thermostats that communicate with the air conditioner to ensure even cooling throughout the room.

-- Smart technology: Smart window air conditioners communicate with phones, virtual assistants, and other smart devices via Wi-Fi that allows control via an app or voice command.
+- Smart technology: Smart window air conditioners communicate with phones, virtual assistants, and other smart devices via Wi-Fi that allow control via an app or voice command.

 - Operating modes: Higher-end models often have additional operating modes including a sleep setting, which slowly increases the temperature in the room through the night.
 This allows the room’s air to synchronize with the natural decline in body temperature that occurs during sleep.
 An energy-saver setting cycles the compressor off and on to save energy, and a quiet mode runs the unit at a lower decibel level.

-A window air conditioner uses a built-in air compressor and blower to create and distribute cold air, both of which can be noisy.
-The average window air conditioner operates at about 60 decibels, about the same noise level as a normal conversation, but loud enough to affect sleep or a binge-watching session.
+A window air conditioner uses a built-in air compressor and blower, both of which can be noisy, to create and distribute cold air.
+The average window air conditioner operates at about 60 decibels, which is about the same noise level as a normal conversation, but that is loud enough to affect sleep or a binge-watching session.

 Many air conditioners have quiet modes, which drop the decibel level to about 50.
 Although helpful, quiet mode often reduces the fan speed and compressor output, which means the air won’t be as cool.